-Frozen blueberries are cooked down into glossy Blueberry Compote, sweetened with maple syrup and delicious over waffles, pancakes, pound cake, yogurt, ice cream, and so much more!
+Blueberry Compote features frozen blueberries naturally sweetened with maple syrup and cooked down into a gorgeous, glossy sauce that's delicious over waffles, pancakes, oatmeal, yogurt, pound cake, cheesecake, ice cream, and so much more!

 Who loves blueberries as much as I do?
 I mean, a plump, sweet, juicy blueberry is undoubtedly one of the simple pleasures in life.
 My family enjoys snacking on fresh blueberries, and I always keep a couple bags of frozen blueberries in the freezer for smoothies and muffins.
 I also enjoy incorporating blueberries into other recipes on a pretty regular basis.

 So one morning, while cooking a batch of homemade waffles, I decided that I wanted to top them with something a tad more special than maple syrup.
 And it should come as no surprise that a quick survey of the fridge and freezer gave me the perfect answer...Blueberry Compote!

 This recipe took me back to my childhood days of eating Smucker's fruit syrups on my pancakes and waffles.
 However, unlike the store-bought stuff, this Blueberry Compote recipe is all-natural and includes the texture of stewed blueberries in addition to a sticky, deep purple, blueberry syrup.